TariqTawalbeh/files-organizer/README.md

 # Copy Text Files to Language Subfolders

 This script is used to copy text files to subfolders based on their language.
-The script takes a directory containing text files as input, then creates subfolders based on the language of the files and copies them to the appropriate subfolder.
+The script takes a directory containing text files as input, then creates subfolders based on the language of the files and copies them to your output directory each with appropriate subfolder.
 The files names in the format [language]-[number].txt, for example: arabic-55.txt

 ## Usage

 To use this script, you can run it from the command line with the following arguments:

-python main.py <input_path> <output_path> [-e EXTENSION] [-s SEPARATOR]
+`python main.py <input_path> <output_path> [-e EXTENSION] [-s SEPARATOR]`

 - `input_path`: Path to the input directory containing text files.